rightisleft/node-git/README.md

 ## NPM Prepare: Avoid Complicated Build Systems

 For projects like typescript, you can use the `prepare` script to execute a build stop.
-This will be run AFTER npm downloads your rep enabling you to compile libraries on your local machine.
+This will be run AFTER npm downloads your repo enabling you to compile libraries on your local machine.
 This is great for development, i would not recomend this for production.

 ```
   "scripts": {